 The New God Argument

 The New God Argument is a logical argument for faith in God.
-It's based on assumptions that are consistent with current science and emerging technology trends.
+It's based on moral and practical assumptions that are consistent with current science and emerging technology trends.
 The argument is not proof that God exists.
-Rather, it proves that we should trust that God exists.
+Rather, it proves that if we trust in the compassionate and creative superhuman potential of our civilization then we should also trust in that which may qualify as God.

 The name of the argument has three meanings.
 Each suggests reasons why many people find it persuasive, both rationally and emotionally, in ways that other arguments fail.